xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

     accumulated action is either void or specific.

     The output can be determined to be void, as soon as two entries are not of 'sufficient uniformity'.
-However, in that case, the AA(i) remain undetermined as long as not all entries are considered.
+However, in that case, the AA(i) remains undetermined as long as not all entries are considered.

     A specific output can only be determined if all accumulated actions at